The UK Kid: Varsity Pro Wrestling

 In October, on the next VPW Guildhall show, The UK Kid and Holly revealed their "International Alliance", explaining that Chris Andrews needed to be put in his place.
 Andrews brought backup in the form of Billy Gunn's long time tag team partner, The Road Dogg and they issued challenges to Holly and the UK Kid respectively.
 Later that night, UK Kid defeated The Road Dogg by pinfall, following interference by Bob Holly.

 Come February 2010 and the promotion's return to Portsmouth, the evening started badly and just got worse for the UK Kid.
 During an interview segment, he and Bob Holly belittled teenage sensation "Mr. Moonsault" Jake McCluskey, who had just picked up first VPW victory.
 An impromptu match followed where McCluskey took advantage of the UK Kid's overconfidence, wrapping him up in a small package for his second victory of the night.
 In the main event of the evening, Holly and the Kid teamed up in a losing effort against Chris Andrews and Billy Gunn.

 The following evening in Basingstoke saw the UK Kid gain a measure of revenge, pinning Billy Gunn in a singles match but later being on the losing team in a six-man tag match between himself, Bob Holly and Rob Holte facing Gunn, Jake McCluskey and Chris Andrews.

 Work for other promotions

 In August 2006, The UK Kid teamed with Charlie Rage to lose to The Big Show in a handicap match at Wembley Arena, London for WWE.

 On 28 August 2008, at Scottish School of Wrestling's "Tainted Tradition" event, The UK Kid won the SPWO UK Championship after defeating 9 other men in a 10-man Battle royal.

 On 17 April 2012 the UK Kid wrestled a dark match for WWE at the London tapings of SmackDown, losing to Antonio Cesaro.

-On 18 July 2015 the UK Kid wrestled Abdullah the Butcher in a Hardcore Bloodbath match.
-Jones lost in a decisive fashion, which involved both wrestlers blading heavily.